-Today in science: 1st Telstar launch | EarthSky.org
+EarthSky | Today in science: 1st Telstar launch

-July 10, 1962.
-This date marks the launch of Telstar 1, the first communications satellite capable of relaying television signals from Europe to North America, by a Delta rocket.
+Telstar 1 launched on July 10, 1962, the first communications satellite capable of relaying television signals from Europe to North America.
+It was sent to space using a Delta rocket.

 Telstar – a 171-pound, 34.5-inch sphere loaded with transistors and covered with solar panels – relayed its first signal just hours after its launch from Cape Canaveral, Florida.

-The first transmitted images showed an American flag outside a receiving station in Andover, Maine.
-Later, Telstar sent live television images as well as telephone calls, faxes and other data.
+Finally, two days later, the first transmitted images show an American flag outside a receiving station in Andover, Maine.
+After that, Telstar sent live television images as well as telephone calls, faxes and other data.

 President John F. Kennedy said after Telstar’s launch: